Matrix Models 2025

 We need to understand [Mor25, sec.2.4].
 For details consult [Mir94, secs.4.2, 4.5].

-For the Gaussian Hermitian matrix model find the generating function
+For the Gaussian Hermitian matrix model calculate the generating function up to the grading 4 via

 (3)